Build fairer machine learning models

 What is fairness in machine learning systems?

-Harm of allocation: An AI system extends or withholds opportunities, resources, or information.
+Harm of allocation: An AI system extends or withholds opportunities, resources, or information for certain groups.
 Examples include hiring, school admissions, and lending where a model might be much better at picking good candidates among a specific group of people than among other groups.

 Harm of quality-of-service: An AI system does not work as well for one group of people as it does for another.
 As an example, a voice recognition system might fail to work as well for women as it does for men.